 🏙️ Safety in Zimbabwean Cities

 - Harare & Bulawayo: Like many large cities, they have areas best avoided after dark.
 Petty theft and pickpocketing can occur, especially in crowded markets.
+When visiting crowded areas and to avoid being the victim of petty theft or pickpocketing, many travelers recommend a secure hands-free travel money belt & passport holder with protective RFID lining like this that discreetly hugs your body, allowing you to carry your essentials without attracting unwanted attention.

 - Victoria Falls Town: Considered one of the safest spots, since it thrives on tourism.
 Walking around during the day and evening is generally fine.